 And when Liam opens the mailbox, there's a blast of flame and lots of smoke.
 And inside is a green dragon, tagged [FOR LIAM.]
 He wipes the soot off his freckled face, hugs his dragon, and names him Sizzlefritz!

 But Liam thinks big.
-He writes another note, asking his mailbox to send more stuff!
+He write another note, asking his mailbox to send more stuff!

 And stuff he gets!
 Pigs and pickles, a trombone and a tricerotops!
 A funny bone with endless knock-knock jokes.